FrancescaK/MongoDB_Community_Kit/at_your_company.md

 ###Convince Your Manager
 You want to use MongoDB but need help convincing your manager.
 Let us help you communicate why MongoDB is the best solution for your company.

-* Watch our webinar on [“A Total Cost of Ownership Analysis for MongoDB](http://www.mongodb.com/presentations/webinar-total-cost-ownership-analysis-mongodb)
+* Watch our webinar on ["A Total Cost of Ownership Analysis for MongoDB"](http://www.mongodb.com/presentations/webinar-total-cost-ownership-analysis-mongodb)
-Download our whitepaper on [“A Total Cost of Ownership Comparison of MongoDB & Oracle"](http://www.mongodb.com/dl/tco).”
+* Download our whitepaper on ["A Total Cost of Ownership Comparison of MongoDB & Oracle"](http://www.mongodb.com/dl/tco).

 ####Share our customer examples of successful solutions in